Can fifth place in Premier League qualify for Champions League? UEFA rules explained

-At the moment, the race is on between Arsenal and Tottenham Hotspur to secure their place in the traditional fashion for next year’s UEFA Champions League.
+Arsenal too had a successful end to their campaign with a 5-1 win over Everton, but this was not enough to halt Spurs’s chances.

-The two North London rivals had been switching back and forth between fourth and fifth place in the Premier League but Spurs’ 3-0 win over the Gunners on Thursday 12 May 2022 will have gone a long way in ensuring they remain within the top four ahead of their final fixtures of the season.
+Arsenal have now lost their chances of making it into the top flight European competition.

-However, finishing in the top four of the league isn’t the only way to qualify for the showpiece continental competition.
+However, finishing in the top four of the league was not the only way to qualify for the showpiece continental competition.

 Teams who win both the top tournament and the UEFA Europa League from the current season qualify automatically for next season’s Champions League and that can have ramifications for other sides if they also take up a domestic qualification place.